 Better experiences are delivered more quickly.
 Thanks to pre-built components, drag-and-drop content creation, and the capability for marketing and IT teams to collaborate simultaneously rather than waiting for one another to take the next step, you won't ever miss an opportunity to communicate with your customers when it matters.

 Components are the structural elements that make up the content of the pages being developed in Adobe Experience Manager.
 Components have always been the foundation of the AEM experience, making page creation simple but effective for authors and component development diverse and extensible for developers.

-The Core Components are a collection of Web Content Management (WCM) parts for AEM that have been standardized to speed up website development and cut down on maintenance expenses.
+The Core Components are a collection of Web Content Management (WCM) parts for AEM that have been standardized to speed up website development and reduce maintenance expenses.
 The current iteration of the Core Components includes the container components, form components, template components, and page authoring components.

 Related Article: AEM Developer

-To wrap it up, you have learned AEM's concepts, features, components, and more.
-Now, it's important to note that properly mastering the AEM concepts through repeated readings will help you remember and use them as and when necessary.
+You have learned AEM's concepts, features, components, and more.
+It's important to note that adequately mastering the AEM concepts through repeated readings will help you remember and use them as and when necessary.